nurRiyad/link-monitoring/README.md

 ## Next thing to do in this project

-- [] Send token in cookie instead of Body
+<input type="checkbox" disabled /> works here too Send token in cookie instead of Body<br>
-- [] When a user account deleted all its check should be auto deleted
+<input type="checkbox" disabled /> works here tooWhen a user account deleted all its check should be auto deleted<br>
-- [] When a user is deleted all it's token shuld be auto deleted
+<input type="checkbox" disabled /> works here tooWhen a user is deleted all it's token shuld be auto deleted<br>
-- [] Auto cleanup expire auth token
+<input type="checkbox" disabled /> works here tooAuto cleanup expire auth token